rysiek98/Flashcards/README.md

 # Flashcards

-Flashcards application created in Spring & PSQL (Backend) and with React (Frontend), it allows user to add flashcards, updated, delete flashcard and the most important learn words with application.
+Flashcards application created in Spring & PSQL (Backend) and with React (Frontend).
+Flashcard application help learn new words.
+We could add new flashcards, updated, delete flashcard and the most important learn new words from flashcards.

+This is my first React application.
 Project starts: 20.08.2020.

 ## Some screenshots: <h2>